Women in Aztec civilization: Labor

-The woman would know when it was almost time for her delivery as she would feel discomfort in her womb a few days prior.
-Because the tlamatlquiticitl resided in the house, the mother was well prepared for the birth.
+Because the tlamatlquiticitl resided in the house, the mother would have been well prepared for the birth.
 If the child presented in breech position the tlamatlquiticitl, who was skilled in massage, would take the mother into a sweat bath and massage the womb to turn the baby around.
 The typical position for labour was squatting, as gravity would assist as the child was being pushed out.
 To induce labour the tlamatlquiticitl would at first give the mother Montanoa tomentosa, and failing that, they would then administer a drink made from possum tail, that was shown to prompt contractions.
 In modern clinical trials, many of these mixtures have been proven to have induced contractions.
 The Spanish Friars believed these concoctions to be witchcraft, and since both ritualistic and natural elements were used by the tlamatlquiticitl, the Spanish decided the tlamatlquiticitl was evil and eradicated these practices.

 The act of birthing was considered a battle and the tlamatlquiticitl would give the mother a miniature shield and spear for the fight.
 When the baby was born, the midwife would make a series of battle cries, praising the mother who had fought through her labour to deliver the baby.
 The tlamatlquiticitl would cut the umbilical cord which connects the child to its mother and the gods, and it would be dried.
 After the placenta came out it was taken and buried in a corner of the house by the tlamatlquiticitl.
 Then the preserved umbilical cords were buried, and according to the Spanish accounts, they would be buried near a battlefield if the child was a boy or beneath the hearth if it was a girl, to indicate their futures.
 According to the birthing almanacs such as the Codex Yoalli Ehēcatl the umbilical cord was planted to ensure the relationship between the gods and child.

 Complications

 If the child died in childbirth, the tlamatlquiticitl would employ an obsidian knife to remove the fetus in pieces so as not to harm the mother.
-The tlamatlquiticitl warned the mother not to be trouble by the loss of her child otherwise the spirit of the child would suffer.
+The tlamatlquiticitl would warn the mother not to be troubled by the loss of her child otherwise the spirit of the child would suffer.
 Scholars argue, with evidence based in bioarcheology, that this same method was also used to perform abortions, although they were generally frowned upon.
 The life of the mother was the priority over saving the fetus if the situation was life-threatening, and if the mother was at risk, then the fetus would be dismembered so she would survive.
 Women who died during childbirth were given the same honour as a soldier who was slain in battle, and were portrayed as spirits known as cihuateteo.